web-eid/web-eid-spring-boot-example/README.md

 The source code folder `src` contains the application source code and resources in the `main` subdirectory and tests in the `test` subdirectory.

-The `src/main/java/org/webeid/example` directory contains the Spring Boot application Java class and the following sub-folders:
+The `src/main/java/org/webeid/example` directory contains the Spring Boot application Java class and the following subdirectories:

--   `config`: Spring and HTTP security configuration, Web eID authentication token validation library configuration, cache configuration, trusted CA certificates loading etc,
+-   `config`: Spring and HTTP security configuration, Web eID authentication token validation library configuration, trusted CA certificates loading etc,
 -   `security`: Web eID authentication token validation library integration with Spring Security via an `AuthenticationProvider` and `AuthenticationProcessingFilter`,
 -   `service`: Web eID signing service implementation that uses DigiDoc4j, and DigiDoc4j runtime configuration,
 -   `web`: Spring Web MVC controller for the welcome page and Spring Web REST controllers that provide endpoints